Skip to content

 Research the market

-Identify your target area, expected rental yields, and property type.
-Check local letting agent websites for comparable rents to ensure your figures are realistic.
+Pin down your target area, the rental yield you can expect, and the type of property.
+Check local letting agent listings for comparable rents so your figures hold up.

 2. 02